amit6174/Open-Library/README.md

 Aristotle - "We are what we repeatedly do"

-A reading habit to the young generations, is an ultimate gift to the world!
+A reading habit to the younger generations, is an ultimate gift to the world!